nicolaspearson/react.thedelta.io/README.md

 This project includes a multi-stage Dockerfile, to build an image you can execute: `docker build . --tag react-thedelta-io:1.0`

-## Captcha

-Captcha codes have been integrated using [Reaptcha](https://github.com/sarneeh/reaptcha).
-Register for v2 reCaptcha codes [here](https://www.google.com/recaptcha/intro/v3.html), then change the site keys in the `.env` files accordingly.

 ## gRPC & Protocol Buffers

 This project uses gRPC and Protocol Buffers.